 3. Wear Less Ponytails

-Another stylist tip is to stop putting hair in a pony tail all the time.
-Pulling it back in the same spot weakens the hair!
+A stylist tip you haer often is to stop putting hair up in a pony tail all the time.
+The tension from pulling it back into a tight updo in the same spot weakens the hair!

 - Move that pony tail around.

 - When you can leave it down, do.

 - Consider a bun, a top knot or a braid to mix things up and distribute the tug on your hair.
 (Checkout these best hairstyles for running for more ideas!)

 - And though it might not be popular, I use thin scrunchies again because they don’t rip out hair!!

 - If your hair is dry, after pulling out a pony is a good time to brush and distribute the natural oils from your roots through the ends